 Cluster feeding is apparent when a baby breastfeeds continually, usually for about three to four hours at once.
-Some babies may even fall asleep at the breast and may refuse to stop breastfeeding.
+Some babies may fall asleep at the breast and refuse to stop breastfeeding.

-Cluster feeding at night (before bedtime) is most common.
+Clustering feeding at night (before bedtime) is most common.
 Some babies may cluster feed during the day too.
-Bunch feeding is common amongst newborns, but might occur during growth spurts when a baby is older.
+Bunch feeding is common amongst newborns but might occur during growth spurts when a baby is older.

 Breastfeeding provides comfort and relaxation to a baby, especially when the baby is ill or in pain.
 Breastfeeding can also be used to calm and reassure a baby.
-Non-nutritive sucking is more important than what most would like to believe, it only becomes a problem, when the mother starts to feel overwhelmed by it.
+Non-nutritive sucking is more important than what most would like to believe.
+It only becomes a problem when the mother starts feeling overwhelmed.